code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/promote/index.md

   twitter[:hashtags] = 'HourOfCode' unless hoc_s(:twitter_default_text).include? '#HourOfCode'
 %>

-# How to get involved
+# Get your community involved in the Hour of Code

 ## 1. Spread the word
 Tell your friends about the **#HourOfCode**!